 Recent WordPress exploit.
 Update to the latest version 4.2.1 NOW!

 If your website is built on WordPress, it is important to note that there have been some issues regarding XSS (Cross-site Scripting) recently with WordPress versions 4.1.1 and earlier.
-This vulnerability can enable anonymous users to compromise a website if you do not Update your website to the newest WordPress versions and all theme and plugins.
+This vulnerability can enable anonymous users to compromise a website if you do not Update your website to the newest WordPress versions and all themes and plugins.
 The issue was caused by documentation in the official WordPress Codex for the popular functions add_query_arg() and remove_query_arg() not being very clear which has led to their unsecured use by developers.

 This has affected many of the most popular WordPress themes and plugins.
 At this time there is a comprehensive review taking place to ensure that issues with the affected ones are being resolved.